moss-l/bhs-js-testing/boolean-simplification.md

 they were before.
 However if the test conditions are more complicated, as they are in our current version of `sleep_in`, it may not be obvious how to simplify them right away.
-But it’s still worth converting if only to make our intent—that the four branches be mutually exclusive—more clear:
+But it’s still worth converting if only to make our intent—that the four branches are mutually exclusive—more clear:

 ```javascript